influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/write_protocols/write_syntax.md

 curl -X POST 'http://localhost:8086/write?db=mydb' --data-binary 'disk_free,hostname=server01 value=442221834240i 1435362189575692182'
 ```

-#### Write a Point to a non-default Retention Policy
+#### Write a Point to a non-`DEFAULT`t Retention Policy

 Use the `rp=<retention_policy` query string parameter to supply a target retention policy.
-If not specified, the default retention policy for the target database will be used.
+If not specified, the `DEFAULT` retention policy for the target database will be used.

 ```bash
 curl -X POST 'http://localhost:8086/write?db=mydb&rp=six_month_rollup' --data-binary 'disk_free,hostname=server01 value=442221834240i 1435362189575692182'